ljhOfGithub/ljhOfGithub/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions
 - 🎓 &nbsp; Undergradute from Beijing University of Posts and Telecommunications.
 - 🌱 &nbsp; Learning more about Software Security,Blockchain Security.
 <h3> 🛠 &nbsp;Tech Stack</h3>